 p.
 Demolition or repair of buildings, unless it can be demonstrated to the Board that the demolition or repair was more cost effective than performing the cleanup without the demolition or repair.

 q.
-Small tools except as required for the Response Action and listed on Appendix 3.
+Small tools except as required for the Response Action and listed in the Reimbursement Fee Schedule.

 r.
 Preparation and/or filing of Claims and appeals.

 s.
-Replacement, closure and/or abandonment of water supply systems or well not directly affected by the Release.
+Replacement, closure and/or abandonment of water supply systems or wells not directly affected by the Release.

 Costs incurred prior to the receipt of a MassDEP release tracking number.